-The jungles of Chitwan form the most famous and renowned National Park in Nepal, as well as being a UNESCO World Heritage Site The big attraction is that fella above, the Bengal Tiger.
-Chitwan boasts a population of approx 120 tigers.
+The big attraction at Chitwan National Park is undoubtedly the Bengal Tiger.
+Chitwan boasts a population of approx 120 tigers and this is increasing.
 Will you see one?
 Maybe, just maybe.
+A National Park like Chitwan is not a "theme park".
+So, spotting a tiger should always be considered as fortunate.
+Chitwan is first and foremost a conservation area for wildlife and indeed the authorities now impose a curfew, so that all tourists must exit the park before dusk and have now banned all accommodation within the national park itself.
+Tigers are by and large nocturnal.
+So, this along with a tiger's natural camouflage in the dense jungles of Chitwan does mean that tiger sightings are a rarity.
+But, you never know...they are there!
 One thing you can be sure of if you visit Chitwan is that your experienced wildlife guide will be 'watching like a hawk' for tigers (a sighting is special for them too!) and will spot anything in Chitwan long before you do.
 They are that good!

 To do justice to Chitwan, a couple of days here is desirable.
 During those two days the sequence of jungle/wildlife related activities will vary, but generally speaking will include...

-A river cruise in a dugout type canoe (with seats).
-This is a great way to see various birds and as you're very likely to see mugger crocodiles on the river you'll realise it's not a good idea to dip your hand in the river.
+A river cruise in a dugout type canoe and a great way to see various birds and as you're very likely to see mugger crocodiles on the river you'll realise it's not a good idea to dip your hand in the river.

 There are at least 43 species of mammals in Chitwan, over 540 species of birds, around 25 reptile species and who knows how many species of butterflies and other insects....lots.